 Park either on the street or in the parking lot behind Mermaids, Java Kai, and Kauai Juice Co.

-Sometimes the photos are hard to find on Instagram because people don’t tag NoKa Fair.
+I found it by accident when scrolling through Instagram and it took me the longest time to figure out where this was because most people don’t tag NoKa Fair.
 I think they don’t know what this place is called.

 But, this is one of my new favorite places to take photos on Kauai!